 A Rewarding Career – Delivering Patients Some Peace of Mind

 Tracie Dilliner (middle) celebrates her 10th work anniversary with MedExpress

 One of the greatest feelings, and what I find most rewarding about the work that I do, is that I can offer relief to patients who may have been up all night worrying about what was wrong, and I can begin to help them feel better.
 The gratitude that patients express because of this, and the fact that they were able to see a provider at a moment’s notice, is one of the key reasons why I love what I do.

 Looking Forward – Helping to Innovate Medicine

 Over the last decade with MedExpress, I have learned some invaluable lessons as a provider.
 It has opened my eyes to new healthcare trends and how an organization should focus their growth and innovation on providing patient convenience and access to high-quality care.
-If you would have asked me ten years ago if I would be part of an organization that is currently offering telemedicine to patients in a few of our centers, I would have thought you were crazy.
 It is so refreshing to work alongside providers and leaders who are constantly researching new trends and collaborating with their team members on how they can deliver better quality services according to the changing landscape of health care.
 As MedExpress continues to grow and expand their services, I’m excited, proud, and extremely fortunate to be able to play a part in this change.